 The Skoolkit docs say you should make your edits directly to the

 skool file.
-Richard has a lot more experience than I at this, but my recommendation is to continue working with the
+Richard has a lot more experience than I at this, but from my experience I'd say continue working with the

 ctl file.
 I find this much more intuitive and faster.
 I can play around with blocks (is it data, is it code?) more freely when working directly on the control file, and much less text twiddling.